raghavbijjula/github-action-aws-ecs-run-task/README.md

 <!-- action-docs-description -->
 ## Description

-Run an AWS ECS Fargate task and execute a custom command.
-See the log output of the command that is executed.
+Run an AWS ECS Fargate task and execute a custom commands.
+See the log output of the commands.
 <!-- action-docs-description -->

 ### Details